-At Bell integration we can help you unlock existing data centre capacity.
+At Bell Integration we can help you improve performance and unlock existing data centre capacity.
 Our thorough approach guides you through the process from understanding your current capabilities to the design and build of a new optimised data centre infrastructure.
 You’ll benefit from reduced IT OPEX and complexity, improved management and controls to meet and exceed compliance requirements.

 So how do you go about it?
 Once you’ve decided that data centre optimisation is the right option for part, or all of your business, there are still many more choices to make.
 Do you choose virtualisation, private cloud, automation and orchestration or software defined data centre (SDDC)?
 You’ll need to create the right solution stack, working out the right reference architecture and choosing the right vendors and technology.

 With so many decisions and implications, you need the best guidance – a deep understanding of your current infrastructure, assessment of the suitable technologies available and help with designing and building a new optimised data centre architecture.